Prevention of Hospital-Acquired Infections: How Germinator Can Help Medical Facilities

 After our surface treatment and protectant services, we retest to ensure the surfaces have achieved the intended results of being clean and hygienic.

 What Can Medical Facilities Do Today?

 It's simple.
 We encourage any hospital or medical facility administrator to fill out the form at the bottom of this page to connect with a representative who is standing by ready to schedule service.
-To learn more about Germinator Mobile Sanitizing and Disinfecting, call us at (855) 950-1878
+To learn more about Germinator, call us at (855) 950-1878

 .
 We look forward to helping you create cleaner and more hygienic environments for your medical facility today.